EXCEL BUDGET TEMPLATE

 - Track whether you have exceeded the monthly budget.

 - Also see the comparison of expenses to budget by each category

 - Categories that exceeded budget will be highlighted in red

 3) Trends of expenses, savings and net balance

 Trend of expenses over time and comparing against monthly budget

 Trend of savings and net balance over time

 4) Trends of transactions by Categories and Sub Categories

-I hope you find this template useful in managing your personal finances easily.
+I hope you find this personal finance management template excel useful in managing your personal finances easily.